Sunesis Pharmaceuticals - Consensus Indicates Potential 77.6% Upside

-Sunesis Pharmaceuticals found using ticker (SNSS) have now 2 analysts in total covering the stock.
-The consensus rating is ‘Hold’.
-The target price ranges between 5 and 1.5 calculating the average target price we see 3.25.
-Now with the previous closing price of 1.83 this indicates there is a potential upside of 77.6%.
-The 50 day MA is 1.53 and the 200 moving average now moves to 2.3.
-The market cap for the company is $33m.
-You can visit the company’s website by visiting: http://www.sunesis.com
+Sunesis Pharmaceuticals with ticker code (SNSS) now have 2 analysts covering the stock.
+The analyst consensus points to a rating of ‘Hold’.
+The target price ranges between 5 and 1.5 and has a mean target at 3.25.
+With the stocks previous close at 1.83 this is indicating there is a potential upside of 77.6%.
+The day 50 moving average is 1.53 while the 200 day moving average is 2.3.
+The company has a market cap of $33m.
+Find out more information at: http://www.sunesis.com

 Sunesis Pharmaceuticals, a biopharmaceutical company, focuses on the development and commercialization of targeted inhibitors for the treatment of hematologic and solid cancers.
 Its lead product candidate is vecabrutinib, a non-covalent inhibitor of Bruton’s tyrosine kinase (BTK), which is in Phase 1b/2 clinical trial for the treatment of chronic lymphocytic leukemia, mantle cell lymphoma, and other B-cell malignancies.
 The company is also developing SNS-510, which is in preclinical pharmacology studies for the treatment of solid tumor and hematologic malignancies; various other partnered programs, such as TAK-580, a pan-Raf inhibitor program that is in Phase 1 clinical trial for the treatment of pediatric low-grade glioma; and vosaroxin, an anti-cancer quinolone derivative that intercalates DNA and inhibits topoisomerase II.
 It has a collaboration agreement with Biogen Idec MA to discover, develop, and commercialize small molecule BTK inhibitors; and license agreement with Takeda Pharmaceutical Company Limited to develop and commercialize preclinical inhibitors of PDK1.
 Sunesis Pharmaceuticals was founded in 1998 and is headquartered in South San Francisco, California.